MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-model/overview.md

 all with the same goal of unifying data in well-known form with semantic meaning.

--   **Application Makers/Developers –** whether these users leverage code-based
-    platforms or a low-code/no-code platform like PowerApps, they need to store and manage data for their applications.
+-   **Application Makers/Developers**: Whether these users leverage code-based platforms or a low-code/no-code platform like PowerApps, they need to store and manage data for their applications.

--   **Data Integrators –** these users are responsible for bringing data from a variety of systems to make it accessible for Applications to use.
+-   **Data Integrators**: These users are responsible for bringing data from a variety of systems to make it accessible for Applications to use.

 Historically, the work to build an application has been tightly tied with data